Honda N-Box

-The Honda N-Box (Japanese: ホンダ・N-BOX, Honda Enubokkusu) (corporately styled as N-BOX) is a kei car produced by Honda since 2011 over three generations.
+The Honda N-Box (Japanese: ホンダ・N-BOX, Honda Enubokkusu) (stylized in all caps as N-BOX) is a kei car produced by Honda since 2011 over three generations.
 A Japanese domestic market vehicle, the N-Box is a five-door minivan with a front-mounted engine and either front-wheel drive or four-wheel drive.
 Together with the N-WGN, N-One and N-Van, it is part of the renewed N lineup of kei class city cars from Honda.
 The "N" prefix was previously used for the late 1960s and 1970s N360; originally it stood for norimono which loosely translates to vehicle.
 For the new N lineup, the "N" represented New, Next, Nippon, and Norimono.

 As of December 2019, the N-Box has been the best-selling car in Japan for 28 consecutive months.
 As of 2019, 1.7 million units had been sold since its introduction.

 First generation (JF1/2; 2011)

 The first-generation N-Box was unveiled on 27 October 2011 and launched in Japan on 30 November 2011.
 The N-Box family received a very light facelift in February 2015.
 The Custom was also changed, with a revised grille with three rather than four horizontal bars.
 The millionth N-Box (including the Slash and N-Box+) was sold in December 2016.

 On 5 July 2012, the N-Box+ was released.
+The N-Box+ variants include: 2 tone styles, and Custom.
 This model, based on the N Concept 3, has a slanted loading floor at the rear and can be fitted with a fold-out ramp - enabling heavy objects to be rolled up and into the cargo area.
 The seating arrangement was also made more flexible, allowing a variety of different configurations.

+A model for wheelchair access, released in August 2012.
+Four-wheel drive is standard for wheelchair access models.

+The highest trim, the Modulo X was released in December 2012.
+Featuring a redesigned grille and front fascia, and suspension lowered by 15 mm.
+It was only offered in Front-wheel drive drivetain.